bids-standard/bids-specification/specification.md

 sub-control02/
 sub-emptyroom/
 &nbsp; ses-20170801/
-&nbsp;&nbsp; sub-emptyroom\_ses-20170801\_scans.tsv
+&nbsp;&nbsp; sub-emptyroom_ses-20170801_scans.tsv
 &nbsp;&nbsp; meg/
-&nbsp;&nbsp;&nbsp;&nbsp; sub-emptyroom\_ses-20170801\_task-noise\_meg.ds
+&nbsp;&nbsp;&nbsp;&nbsp; sub-emptyroom_ses-20170801_task-noise_meg.ds
-&nbsp;&nbsp;&nbsp;&nbsp; sub-emptyroom\_ses-20170801\_task-noise\_meg.json
+&nbsp;&nbsp;&nbsp;&nbsp; sub-emptyroom_ses-20170801_task-noise_meg.json

-TaskName in the \*\_meg.json file should be set to “noise”.
+TaskName in the \*_meg.json file should be set to “noise”.

 8.5 Task events
 -------------------

 Template:
-sub-&lt;participant\_label&gt;/[ses-&lt;session\_label&gt;]
+sub-<participant_label>/[ses-<session_label>]
 > func/
->> &lt;matches&gt;\_events.tsv
+>> <matches>_events.tsv
->> &lt;matches&gt;\_events.json
+>> <matches>_events.json

-Where &lt;matches&gt; corresponds to task file name.
-For example: sub-control01\_task-nback.
-It is also possible to have a single \_events.tsv file describing events for all participants and runs (see section “4.2 Inheritance rule”).
-As with all other tabular data, \_events.files may be accompanied by a JSON file describing the columns in detail (see Section 4.2).
+Where <matches> corresponds to task file name.
+For example: sub-control01_task-nback.
+It is also possible to have a single _events.tsv file describing events for all participants and runs (see section “4.2 Inheritance rule”).
+As with all other tabular data, _events.files may be accompanied by a JSON file describing the columns in detail (see Section 4.2).

 The purpose of this file is to describe timing and other properties of events recorded during the scan.
 Events MAY be either stimuli presented to the participant or participant responses.
 A single event file MAY include any combination of stimuli and response events.
 Events MAY overlap in time.
-Please mind that this does not imply that only so called “event related” study designs are supported (in contract to “block” designs) - each “block of events” can be represented by an individual row in the \_events.tsv file (with a long duration).
+Please mind that this does not imply that only so called “event related” study designs are supported (in contract to “block” designs) - each “block of events” can be represented by an individual row in the _events.tsv file (with a long duration).
 Each task events file REQUIRES a corresponding task imaging data file (but a single events file MAY be shared by multiple imaging data files - see Inheritance rule).
 The tabular files consists of one row per event and a set of REQUIRED and OPTIONAL columns:

 <table>
   <tbody>